The Truckee Tribe Lacrosse Club

 The Truckee Tribe Lacrosse Club recognizes that adolescent athletes are particularly vulnerable to the effects of concussions.
 In compliance with the passage of CA Assembly Bill 2007, and to ensure the ongoing safety of our youth athletes, the following protocols will be effective January 1, 2018:

-- Prior to the beginning of each athletic season, an informational sheet and on-line affirmation emphasizing the risks of concussions shall be distributed to the parents/guardians of all youth athletes.
+- Prior to the beginning of each spring season, an informational sheet and on-line affirmation emphasizing the risks of concussions shall be distributed to the parents/guardians of all youth athletes.

 - Any youth athlete who participates in youth athletics and exhibits signs of a concussion must be removed from the game, practice, competition or tryout and be evaluated by a healthcare provider.*